Senkaku assertion overshadows progress in China-Japan meeting

-When Chinese Foreign Minister Wang Yi calmly but staunchly asserted Tuesday night that Japan-administered islands in the East China Sea belong to China, a slight smirk appeared on the face of his Japanese counterpart, Toshimitsu Motegi.
+When Chinese Foreign Minister Wang Yi calmly but staunchly asserted Tuesday night that Japan-administered islands in the East China Sea belong to China, Japanese counterpart Toshimitsu Motegi smirked.

-As the interpreter subsequently read Wang’s remarks aloud in Japanese, Motegi’s expression changed little but his darting eyes belied a certain unease.
-Some observers speculated that he had frozen, and the faint smile was simply a defense mechanism.
+Motegi had a uneasy look in his eyes but initially his facial expression barely changed, even as an interpreter read Wang’s remarks out loud in Japanese — raising speculation that he froze, and the snicker was essentially his defense mechanism to save face.

-The contrast was sharp between Wang, who maintained a poker face throughout, and Motegi, who appeared to have been caught off guard by the Chinese envoy’s spontaneous assertion about the Senkaku Islands, which are known as the Diaoyu in Chinese.
+It was a sharp contrast between Wang, who maintained a poker face, and Motegi, who appeared caught off guard by the Chinese envoy’s spontaneous and passionate tirade about the Senkaku Islands, which are known as the Diaoyu in Chinese.

-The awkward moment at the joint news conference in Tokyo, which followed the two foreign ministers’ first in-person meeting since the pandemic erupted, reflects the difficult reality that the rift between two Asian powerhouses runs deep on national security issues despite their attempt to sugarcoat the hourlong meeting by airing a laundry list of bilateral accomplishments.
+The uneasy incident at a joint news conference in Tokyo, which followed the two foreign ministers’ first in-person meeting since the pandemic erupted, reflects the difficult reality that the rift between two Asian powerhouses runs deep on national security issues despite their attempt to sugarcoat the hourlong meeting by airing a laundry list of bilateral accomplishments.

 “The Chinese position is crystal clear: We’ll continue to absolutely defend our sovereignty,” Wang said after alleging that some Japanese fishing boats “that are unaware of the facts” have entered the territorial waters near the disputed islets, leaving China “no choice but to take a necessary response.”